raspibolt/raspibolt/guide/bonus/lightning/lnbits.md

 ### First start

-* Make sure we are in the LNBits app directory and start the application.
+* Make sure we are in the LNbits app directory and start the application.

   ```sh
   $ cd ~/lnbits